rendajs/Renda/studio/src/network/studioConnections/internalDiscovery/readme.md

 The `InternalDiscoveryManager` itself, which sets everything in motion, needs to be shipped in applications, and so its files can be found in the engine source at [src/inspector/InternalDiscoveryManager.js](../../../../../src/inspector/InternalDiscoveryManager.js).

-For now the internal discovery management is only used for two things:

-- For inspectors of running applications to connect to studio.
-  Allowing users to inspect scenes and modify assets while the app is running.
-- For communication between multiple studio tabs.
-Allowing communication between studio instances from different origins wasn't necessarily the goal, but a nice benefit that came with using the existing infrastructure.